AI Image Recognition: applications and benefits

 A primary application of object detection is seen in the automated fault detection process in the manufacturing industry.
 MindTitan worked on one such project for Hepta Airborne, about which you can learn more in our computer vision case study.

 Hepta provides automated asset management services to utility companies.
 Their product uses drones to conveniently photograph power lines.
-The visual data gathered by the drones is supplied to the object detection model, which analyzes the images to rapidly detect energy transmission network faults.
+The digital images gathered by the drones is supplied to the object detection model, which analyzes the images to rapidly detect energy transmission network faults.
 The automation of this process has resulted in better preventative maintenance of power grids.

 The medical and fitness industries also apply object detection and image recognition in various areas.
 The traditional methods of medical diagnosis have undergone major advancements by embracing image recognition software.
 Machines now assist medical professionals with analyzing medical imaging data, e.g., MRI and CT scan results, to quickly and accurately detect potentially fatal illnesses such as tumors, cancers, and blood clots.

-Some other examples that we discuss further on in this article, such as license plate recognition, face detection, and OCR, also make use of image recognition in conjunction with object detection.
+Some other examples that we discuss further on in this article, such as license plate recognition, face detection, and OCR (optical character recognition), also make use of image recognition in conjunction with object detection.

 OCR